Ricci-Positive Metrics on Connected Sums of Projective Spaces: Doubly Warped Riemannian Submersion Metrics

 \subsection{Riemannian Submersions}

-In this section we provide the needed background about Riemannian submersions to define our doubly warped Riemannian submersion metrics.
-Our notation largely agrees with \cite[Chapter 9]{Be}, which provides a complete account of the subject.
-We will assume that $\pi: E\rightarrow B$ is a smooth surjective submersion, i.e. a surjective smooth map with differential everywhere onto.
-We now record some notations and terminology associated to any smooth surjective submersions.\\
+Our notation for Riemannian submersions largely agrees with \cite[Chapter 9]{Be}; we refer the reader there for a full account of the subject.
+We will assume that $\pi: E^{n+m}\rightarrow B^m$ is a smooth surjective submersion, i.e. a surjective smooth map with differential everywhere onto.
+We now record some notations and terminology for the structure associated to any smooth surjective submersions.\\